 What They Did

-The Guardian US and the student journalism staff of The Eagle Eye at the Marjory Stoneman Douglas High School (Parkland, Florida, USA) worked jointly to keep young voices front and center in the live coverage of the March for Our Lives demonstration for The Guardian by the student journalists of The Eagle Eye.
+The Guardian US and the student journalism staff of The Eagle Eye at the Marjory Stoneman Douglas High School (Parkland, Florida, USA) received the inaugural Global Youth & News Media prize for working jointly to keep young voices front and center in the live coverage of the March for Our Lives demonstration for The Guardian by the student journalists of The Eagle Eye.

 Image above: Accepting the award (from left ) Melissa Falkowski, adviser, and Dara Rosen, journalist, for The Eagle Eye and Jane Spencer , deputy editor, for The Guardian US.
 [Photo by Josh Laporte, EJC.]